Harry7557558/Ray-Tracing/README.md

 **Some sources are still debugging.
 (2019.5.5)**

-Support intersections of vector planes, triangles, parallelograms, spheres, circles, and cylinders; refraction of planes and spheres;
+Support intersections of vector planes, triangles, parallelograms, spheres, circles, and cylinders; refraction of smooth water surfaces and spheres;

 Comparison of non-rendered and rendered images: